-Rest Easier at Night with Obstructive Sleep Apnea Therapy
+Rest Easier at Night with Denver Sleep Apnea Therapy

 Sleep apnea is defined as a disorder that causes a person’s breathing to become very shallow or stop altogether for seconds at a time.
 These instances can happen countless times per night, and the patient is roused during each instance so briefly that they don’t even realize what’s happening.
 There are multiple types of sleep apnea, but the most common by far is OSA (obstructive sleep apnea), which is a caused by a blockage of the airway.